Coast guard: United States

 As of 2022, the Coast Guard had 40,757 coast guardsmen on active duty, 6,240 reservists, approximately 26,000 auxiliarists, and over 7,100 full-time civilian employees.
 The Coast Guard maintains an extensive fleet of 243 coastal and ocean-going patrol ships, tenders, tugs and icebreakers called "Cutters", and 1650 smaller boats, as well as an extensive aviation division consisting of 201 helicopters and fixed-wing aircraft.
 While the U.S. Coast Guard is next to the smallest of the U.S. armed service branches, in terms of size, the U.S. Coast Guard is the world's largest coast guard.

 USCG helicopters are equipped with hoists to rescue survivors and also play a major role in law enforcement.
 The helicopters are able to land and take off from USCG cutters, making them an indispensable tool in fighting illegal drug traffic and the influx of undocumented immigrants attempting to illegally enter the country.
 The fixed-wing aircraft are used for long range search and rescue and law enforcement patrols.
 A construction and repair shipyard has been maintained since 1899 in the Baltimore Harbor area at Curtis Bay, United States Coast Guard Yard at Curtis Bay, Maryland.

 Today's lighthouses on the American coasts are all maintained by the U.S. Coast Guard, from the previous old U.S. Lighthouse Service.
 The list of active light houses, lighted beacons, etc. that provide detailed information on aids to navigation with their locations and characteristic signals is currently maintained by the U.S. Coast Guard in its Light List issued each year.

 The USCG has a small service academy, equivalent to both the United States Military Academy and the United States Naval Academy in terms of students earning a 4-year degree and commission upon graduation.
 The United States Coast Guard Academy is much smaller in size (approx. 1,000 students) and is located at New London, Connecticut.
 All enlisted coast guardsmen attend boot camp at Cape May, New Jersey.

 Several other federal, state and local agencies operate maritime police and security units with law enforcement and search and rescue functions similar to the Coast Guard.
 Examples include the New Hampshire Marine Patrol and the U.S. Customs and Border Protection, Air and Marine Operations, along with state Naval Militia.

 Uruguay

-In the Republic of Uruguay, the Coast Guard (Prefectura Nacional Naval-PRENA) is a part of the Navy.
+In the Republic of Uruguay, the Coast Guard (Prefectura Nacional Naval-PRENA) is a part of the National Navy of Uruguay.
 It is tasked with the broader enforcement of maritime laws, especially against smuggling, illegal fishing, drug trafficking and piracy.
 It patrols the country's coastline, and is also involved in maritime search and rescue (SAR) missions, as well as the protection of the marine environment.

 The Uruguayan Coast Guard also frequently patrols coast areas via-foot and on patrol vehicles which they are assigned jurisdictions which are called Subprefecturas.
 Prefectura is also responsible for the International Port of Montevideo operability.